In this post, I’m going to show you how to get your “How much do franchise owners make?” question answered.

 Jim: Fantastic, what other questions can I answer for you?

-Caren asks a few more great questions from her printout, and finally gets to “The One.”
+Caren asks a few more questions, and finally gets to “The One.”

-“Jim, if one were to buy a franchise of 1-800-Dolphin, how much could one expect to make in the first, and second year?”
+“Jim, if one were to buy a franchise of 1-800-Flipper, how much could one expect to make in the first, and second year?”

 Caren is asking “The Question” in the third person.
 She’s using the word, “one.”